 3.1 Adding an AWS Account

-After logging in the system for the first time, you will see the main screen:
+After logging on to the system for the first time, you will see the main screen:

 It is currently empty.
 The first thing you will need to do is to associate an AWS account so you can start backing up EC2 instances.
-Depending on the edition of CPM you registered to, you can associate one or more AWS accounts.
-Click the Accounts button in the top panel and then click Add New Account.
+Depending on the edition of N2WS you registered to, you can associate one or more AWS accounts.
+In the left panel, select the Accounts tab and then + New.

 - In the Name box, type the name you would like to associate to your primary AWS account.

 - In the Account Type list, select Backup.
-DR accounts relate to cross-account backup and recovery and are out of the scope of this guide.
-See the CPM User Guide.
+A DR account is for cross-account backup and recovery and is out of the scope of this guide.
+See the N2WS Backup and Recovery (CPM) User Guide.

 - In the Authentication list, select your desired type of authentication.
 You can either choose to use your AWS access key and secret key or CPM Instance IAM Role, which is recommended.
-These credentials are saved in the CPM database.
+These credentials are saved in the N2WS database.
 However, the secret key is kept in an encrypted form.
 There is no way these credentials will ever appear in clear text format anywhere.
-See “Security Concerns and Best Practices” in the CPM User Guide.
+See “Security Concerns and Best Practices” in the N2WS Backup & Recovery (CPM) User Guide.

-- In the Capture VPCs list, select Disabled to turn off automatic capturing of VPCs for this account.
+Capture VPCs is enabled by default.
+Clear Capture VPCs to turn off automatic capturing of VPCs for this account.

-Click the Home button to go back to the main screen and then click the Schedules tab.
+In the left panel, select the Schedules tab.
 Currently, the list of schedules is empty.

 You will now create the first schedule.
-Click New Schedule and then enter a schedule name and description:
+Select + New.

 - Account – Each policy can be associated with one AWS account.